athleo/Athleo-Privacy-Policy/TermsAndConditions.md

 These Terms and Conditions will remain in effect as long as your Account will exist.

-If your Account is deleted following the use by You of the functionality “delete my Account”, or following a twelve (12) months inactivity period (please see Athlas Privacy Policy), these Terms and Conditions will remain in effect until the deletion of your Account.
+If your Account is deleted following the use by You of the functionality “delete my Account”, or following a twelve (12) months inactivity period (please see Athleo Privacy Policy), these Terms and Conditions will remain in effect until the deletion of your Account.

 <a name="liability"/>
 ## 9. Liability